Tag Archive for: forage

 The present study showed no difference in gut sounds between the haylage only diet and the diet with 50% inclusion of straw over the 21-day study periods.
 Nor did the moisture content of the manure vary between the two groups.

-A lack of faecal moisture (or in other words, the presence of dry manure) may indicate increased risk of impaction colic.
+A lack of fecal moisture (or in other words, the presence of dry manure) may indicate increased risk of impaction colic.
 The authors noted that certain individuals and even some breeds are more prone to impactions and owners should be cautious.

 All changes in forages should be made gradually over several weeks to minimise the risk of colic providing a chance for fibre digesting bacteria to adapt.

-No More HANGRY Horses?!
+No More HANGRY Horses on a Straw Diet?!

 Using straw in diets can add another string to our bow for managing the weight and seemingly insatiable appetite of easy keepers.